Malocclusion of the teeth is a misalignment problem that can lead to serious oral health complications. It’s also known as:

 Depending on the classification of malocclusion, the symptoms of the disorder may be subtle or severe.
 Typical symptoms of malocclusion include:

 Class 2 malocclusion is diagnosed when a severe overbite is present.
-This condition, known as retrognathism, means that the upper teeth and jaw significantly overlap the lower jaw and teeth.
+This condition, known as retrognathism (or retrognathia), means that the upper teeth and jaw significantly overlap the lower jaw and teeth.

-Class 3 malocclusion is diagnosed when a severe underbite is present.
-This condition, known as prognathism, means that the lower jaw protrudes, which causes the lower teeth to overlap the upper teeth and jaw.
+Class 3 malocclusion is also diagnosed when there’s a severe underbite.
+This condition, known as prognathism, means that the lower jaw protrudes forward.
+This causes the lower teeth to overlap the upper teeth and jaw.

-Most patients with mild malocclusion will not require any treatment.
-However, if your malocclusion is severe, your dentist may refer you to an orthodontist.
-Depending on your type of malocclusion, your orthodontist may recommend various treatments, which can include:
+Most people with mild malocclusion will not require any treatment.
+However, your dentist may refer you to an orthodontist if your malocclusion is severe.
+Depending on your type of malocclusion, your orthodontist may recommend various treatments.
+These can include:

 - braces to correct the position of the teeth